natallzl/data310/Project1.md

 **Description of the scraped housing data:**

-I obtained 400 observations from San Diego, CA.
+I obtained 400 observations from San Diego, CA. -overview description of scraped data here-

 <img src="home_boxplots.png" alt="drawing" width="600"/>

 As is evident from the barplots, there are quite a few outliers in the data.
-There was quite the range in home prices; the least expensive home is $7,900 and the most expensive home is $25 mil.
+There is a large range in home prices; the least expensive home is $7,900 and the most expensive home is $25 mil.
 Though the maximum price is quite high, the mean home price is $1,878,278.86 and the median home price is $699,999.5, and most homes fall between $450,000 and $1,385,000.

 <img src="home_prices_barplot.png" alt="drawing" width="600"/>